SightstoneOfficial/LegendaryClient/README.md

 I am aware of crashing

 #####LEGENDARYCLIENT IS NOW OVER 1 YEAR OLD SINCE FIRST CODE COMMENT BY SNOWL!!!
+Want to donate?
+Scroll down to the bottom

 #How To Install
 https://www.youtube.com/watch?v=ZWYn_vft5Kg&feature=youtu.be